What Are UTM Codes? UTM Tracking Explained

 You can type out UTM codes manually without any assistance.
 However, Google offers a handy Campaign URL Builder tool that walks you through how to create customized tracking URLs.
 The Google UTM builder also defines each of the UTM parameters, in case you need a refresher.

-We recommend shortening your URL before sharing, since UTM codes can make your URL unappealing to click on.
+We recommend shortening your URL before sharing it across your digital marketing platforms, since UTM codes can make your URL unappealing to click on.
 Google’s Campaign URL Builder tool offers Bitly integration.

 UTM Tracking Examples